-I say nothing more about this example-except to report that (in my experience) it guarantees the wholehearted attention of a class of recalcitrant fifteen-year-olds even first thing on a Monday morning-and turn now to the misleading signposts which we will find as we travel in search of English.
+I say nothing more about this example - except to report that (in my experience) it guarantees the wholehearted attention of a class of recalcitrant fifteen-year-olds even first thing on a Monday morning - and turn now to the misleading signposts which we will find as we travel in search of English.
 These are the widespread fictions or myths about the language, some of which are so universally accepted as to be pedagogical orthodoxy.
 They pose problems to foreign language learners and native speaker learners alike.

-The nature of conversational English Most of these problems are to do with the nature of conversational English, which still suffers badly from our attempts to describe it, using models which originate in earlier studies of the written language, and which have been influenced by what I can only call our innate desire for things to be neat and regular.
+Most of these problems are to do with the nature of conversational English, which still suffers badly from our attempts to describe it using models which originate in earlier studies of the written language, and which have been influenced by what I can only call our innate desire for things to be neat and regular.
 The currently fashionable field of discourse analysis provides some excellent examples, especially if we examine the language teaching materials which attempt to provide a guide to the realities of English conversation.
-I choose three examples of the stereotype and the reality in this area.
+I chose three examples of the stereotype and the reality in this area.

-The asymmetry of Conversation There is an assumption that conversational discourse is symmetrical and logical.
-Certainly, if we use a ruler or some other simple measure to calculate the amount of speech devoted to each speaker in a typical coursebook, we find it balances out very nicely.
-I take at random an ELT book from my shelf (Success with English 1, Chapter 12) in which Martin and Jillian are sticking photographs in an album.
-He speaks eleven times, she ten, he says 207 words; she 209.
-Or again, in textbook families, where there is invariably a mother, father, boy, and girl (notwithstanding the fact that over 30 per cent of families in Britain are now single parent), the turns are taken regularly and predictably, with an order and courtesy that I fail to recognize from conversations in my own fourmember household, on those rare occasions when everyone is present.
+• There is an assumption that conversational discourse is symmetrical and logical.
+Certainly, if we use a ruler or some other simple measure to calculate the amount of speech devoted to each speaker in a typical course book, we find it balances out very nicely.
+I take at random an ELT book from my shelf (Success with English, 1, Ch 12) in which Martin and Jillian are sticking photographs in an album.
+He speaks 11 times, she 10: he says 207 words; she 209.
+Or again, in textbook families, where there is invariably a mother, father, boy and girl (notwithstanding the fact that now over 30% of families in this country are now single-parent), the turns are taken regularly and predictably, with an order and courtesy that I fail to recognise from conversations in my own 4-member household, on those rare occasions when everyone is present.

-The logic of conversation There is, moreover, the assumption in language teaching texts, that people actually listen to each other, when they talk to each other-that, for example, questions are answered, and commands are obeyed.
-Again, in my own household, the following, though also a stereotype, is nearer the truth.
-We are dealing with a Father, a Mother, a boy, Ben (aged 16), and a girl, Lucy (aged 18).
-I might begin with:
+More over, there is the assumption in the language teaching texts, that people actually listen to each other, when they talk to each other - that, for example, questions are answered, and commands obeyed.
+Again, in my household, the following, though also a stereotype, is never the truth.
+We are dealing with a Father, a Mother, a Boy, Ben (aged 16), and a girl, Lucy (aged 18).
+I might begin with

+David Crystal
-F: Are you going out this evening? (to which Lucy 'replies')

-L: Where did I put my green skirt? (to which Ben 'replies')

-B: Pass the salt, Luce. (to which M 'replies', talking to F)

-M: She can never find that skirt. (to which Lucy 'replies', to herself)

-L: I think I put it in the wash. (to which I 'reply', talking to Ben)

-F: There you are. (and pass him the salt).
+D: Are you going out this evening? (to which Lucy 'replies') L: Where did you put my green skirt? (to which Ben 'replies') B: Pass the salt, Luce. (to which M 'replies' - talking to D) M: She can never find that skirt. (to which Lucy 'replies' - to herself) L: I think I put it in the wash. (to which I 'reply' - talking to Ben) D: There you are. (and pass him the salt)

-This, I should stress, was a successful conversation-and the example could, of course, be extended to include the times when we talked simultaneously, or interrupted each other, or gave multiple answers to the same question.
+This, I should stress, was a successful conversation - and the example could of course be extended, to include the times when we talked simultaneously, or interrupted each other, or gave multiple answers to the same question, as well as the times when there was unintelligibility, resulting from two of the four participants talking with their mouths full - but I leave all these to your imagination.